itom-project/itom/docs/userDoc/source/02_installation/install.rst

     git_clone.rst
     build_cmake.rst

-For linux, a short description of the installation that contains more specific information than the sections above, is available here:
+For linux as well as Mac OS X, a short description of the installation that contains more specific information than the sections above, is available here:

 .. toctree::
     :maxdepth: 1

     build_linux.rst
+    build_osx.rst

 Plugins, Designer-Plugins